Quick Answer

 Geographic Lots

 The contract is divided by region, country, or administrative district.
 Common in national framework agreements for maintenance, cleaning, security, and social care services.
 Bidders typically target the lots covering their operational geography.
 Example: A 12-lot national facilities management framework, one lot per region.
+Bid the region where you have existing staff and depots — your mobilisation cost is lower, your price is more competitive, and your technical response is more credible.

-Subject Matter Lots
+Subject Matter (Service Type) Lots

 The contract is divided by service type or product category.
 Common in IT, consultancy, and professional services frameworks.
 Specialists bid on their core competency lots while generalists may bid across all.
-Example: An 8-lot consultancy framework: Lot 1 — Strategy, Lot 2 — Digital Transformation, Lot 3 — HR, Lot 4 — Finance, etc.
+Example: An 8-lot consultancy framework: Lot 1 — Strategy, Lot 2 — Digital Transformation, Lot 3 — HR, Lot 4 — Finance, etc. The key strategic question is whether the authority has set a maximum award cap — if it's capped at 3 lots, concentrate your best resources on the 3 where your win probability exceeds 30%, not your 8 largest-value lots.

 Quantity Lots